doox-on/CS4220_NORP/Readme.md

 ## CS 4220 Jungwoo Moon
 ## Project: NORP

-This project implements a complete pipeline for generating **SQL–JSON–NL triplets** from a demographic dataset.
+This project implements and evaluates a complete pipeline for generating SQL–JSON–NL triplets.
+It serves as a research artifact to compare two Text-to-SQL methodologies:

+Direct SQL Generation (Baseline): Mapping Natural Language directly to SQL.

+IR-based Generation (Experimental): Mapping Natural Language to an Intermediate Representation (JSON Execution Plan) before converting to SQL.

-It uses automated SQL generation, LLM-based interpretation (via Groq API), and dataset merging for NL2SQL model training.
+Inspired by the concept of Weld, this project utilizes automated SQL generation, LLM-based interpretation (via Groq API), and a custom dataset merging pipeline to investigate the trade-offs of structured intermediate representations..

 ---